 So you’re considering multi-channel design.
 This is a great time to consider this design tool, since it helps designers streamline the design process.
-Multi-channel design simply means that a channel is being used multiple times.
+It simply means that a channel is being used multiple times.
 The channel is only needed to be drawn once, and placed into the design process.

 The issues arise in the changes made throughout the process, if a strong, high performing multi-channel design tool is not in place.
 However, there are multi-channel design tools that serve up beneficial design features, like Altium designer multi channel design.
 This specific tool has recurring circuits in a single design, so all revisions in the same circle are only needed once, also happening immediately.

-Let’s take a closer look at why multi-channel design is a must for future designs.
+Let’s take a closer look at why This design is a must for future designs.

 Productivity Becomes Top Priority With Multi-Channel Design